PacktPublishing/Java-SE-New-Features-Covers-Versions-9-10-11-and-12/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-This video course is for developers who want to delve into advanced Swift concepts.
-If you are a developer who learns best by looking at and working with, code, then this course is for you.
-Basic knowledge of Swift development is assumed.
+This course is for you if you are a Java developer keen to learn how to write faster and concise applications by benefiting from the latest enhancements in Java.

+A working knowledge of Java is assumed.
 ### Technical Requirements
 This course has the following software requirements:<br/>
 This course has the following software requirements: